kubernetes-csi/external-provisioner/README.md

   Kubernetes scheduler will ignore it.
 This can be used to first deploy the driver without that flag, then when sufficient information has been published, enabled the scheduler usage of it.
+- If external-provisioner is not deployed with a StatefulSet, then configure with `--capacity-ownerref-level` which object is meant to own CSIStorageCapacity objects.
 - Optional: configure how often external-provisioner polls the driver to detect changed capacity with `--capacity-poll-interval`.
 - Optional: configure how many worker threads are used in parallel